 What is a River Basin?

-Everyone lives in a river basin.
-Even if we don't live near the water, we live on land that drains to a river or estuary or lake, and our actions on that land affect water quality and quantity far downstream.
-There are 17 river basins in North Carolina, draining 52,337 square miles of surface and underground waters.
-The topography of each basin determines the area that it drains, and whether that water - from creeks, rivers, springs, and aquifers - flows into the Atlantic Ocean or Gulf of Mexico.
+Yes!
+Everyone lives in a river basin, even if you don't live near the water.
+The land that we live on eventually drains to a river or estuary or lake, and our actions on that land affect water quality and quantity far downstream.
+The topography of each basin determines the area that it drains, and for North Carolina, whether that water flows into the Atlantic Ocean or Gulf of Mexico.

-As an artery connects the parts of a body to one another, so a river threads together the creeks and streams, valleys and hills, lakes and underground springs that share a common assembly of water.
+Just like an artery connects parts of the body to one another, so too does a river thread together the creeks and streams, valleys and hills, lakes and underground springs that share a common network of water.
 Whatever happens to surface or groundwater in one part of the river basin will find its way to other parts.
 If water is diverted out of its downward course in one section, other parts will come to "know" of its absence.
 A river basin comes closer than any other defined area of land, with the exception of an isolated island, to meeting the definition of an ecosystem in which all things, living and non-living, are connected and interdependent.

-The Office of EE, in partnership with other DENR divisions including the Division of Water Quality and the Wildlife Resources Commission, has created informative river basin education materials that can be ordered free of charge.
+The Office of EE, in partnership with other DENR divisions including the Division of Water Resources and the Wildlife Resources Commission, has created informative river basin education materials that can be ordered free of charge.

-Click here to see official water quality plans for each of the river basins from the Division of Water Quality, N.C.
+Click here to see official water quality plans for each of the river basins from the Division of Water Resources, N.C.
 Department of Environment and Natural Resources